kkakey/Adv-ML-Projects/README.md

 - Flower_Classifier.ipynb
   - Deep learning models predicting whether the classification of flowers
   - The best performing model for the three class classifier was the Squeezenet model, with an AUC of 0.99 and accuracy of 0.98.
    - The same model archetecture performed well with classifying all 102 flower clases, with an AUC of 0.95 and accuracy of 0.57.
-The full dataset requires a large amount of GPU, but I plan to continue optimzing and training models to acheive better performance metrics.
+The full dataset requires a large amount of GPU to train, but I plan to continue optimzing and training models to acheive better performance metrics.

 - Flower_Classifier.html